rackerlabs/rackspace-how-to/content/cloud-databases/upgrade-a-cloud-databases-instance-from-mysql-51-to-mysql-56.md

 create the users so that you don't have to update the application configuration later.

+Use the following steps to rebuild users on the MySQL 5.6 instance:

 1. In the Cloud Control Panel, click on the MySQL 5.1 instance.

     The list of users displays on the Instance Details page.